HanaOrg/Konbini/packages/client/guard/README.md

 Only if you're running the antivirus scan:

 - A Linux machine (preferably Debian, though any distribution should do).
-Otherwise, WSL.
+Otherwise, WSL2.
 - ClamAV installed.

 Overall: